dimov05/Property-Manager/README.md

 Here's how:
 * The house manager can monitor and update the data for all buildings in which he is a house manager:
--- Adding all the data for a building - apartments and their owners, periodic taxes ( tax per person, dog, or elevator chip) and etc.
+-- Adding all the data for a building - apartments and their owners, periodic taxes ( tax per person, dog, or elevator chip), etc.
 -- Adding/Paying Expenses - more info available in Documentation soon.
 -- Paying/Returning Taxes - more info available in Documentation soon.
 -- Adding/Editing Messages
--- Tracking information about neighbours taxes
+-- Tracking information about neighbors taxes
 * Every user can keep track of every building in which he has a property:
 -- Check the property Dashboard
 -- Adding/Editing Messages